Support Residential Students

 Expose students to the transformational experience of living on campus.

-Make a difference by providing the opportunity for low-income, first generation and EOP students to live on campus.
+Make a difference by providing the opportunity for first generation and EOP students and students from low-income households to live on campus.
 Due to housing and food insecurity, these students often have to work full or part jobs and rely on private loans to afford to live on campus.
 This can have great psychological and academic effects on students, including poor physical and mental health and a decrease in completion and credit attainment rates.

 By donating, you are making an impact by subsidizing the cost of on-campus housing and meals and are exposing students to the enriching residential environments that will support their growth and development, keep them on track for graduation and prepare them for life after SDSU.